 The target in Washington was Orlando Letelier, Chile’s former foreign minister and ambassador to the United States.
 He was not the first nor the last exile leader to be assassinated abroad.
 The FBI, in solving the crime, accused Chile’s security force DINA of carrying out the hit, but also established that it was part of a broader international plot.
 The FBI’s agent in Argentina, Robert Scherrer, discovered that Chile, Argentina, and Uruguay had launched a military operation, named Condor after Chile’s national bird, which was dispatching assassination teams to Europe and Mexico, in addition to the United States.
 The alliance included Brazil, Bolivia, and Paraguay.
 Together, the six Condor members ruled over 80 percent of South America’s population.

-In 1978, while investigating the Letelier killing for my book with Saul Landau, Assassination on Embassy Row, Scherrer told me about Condor, and shared with me his first cable revealing the outlines of Condor’s activities.
+In 1978, while investigating the Letelier killing for my book with Saul Landau, Assassination on Embassy Row, Scherrer told me about Condor and shared with me his first cable revealing the outlines of Condor’s activities.
 I quoted the cable (later declassified) in my 1980 book, but for many years, the details about Condor were sketchy.
 The U.S. government waited several decades before releasing more complete information in thousands of documents declassified in large batches between 1998 and 2019.
-I used those documents and interviewed hundreds of firsthand sources, including U.S. officials, victims, and Latin American military participants, to write my later, definitive accounts of Operation Condor, The Condor Years (2004) and Los Años del Cóndor (2021, a greatly expanded edition in Spanish).
+I used those documents and interviewed hundreds of firsthand sources, including U.S. officials, victims, and Latin American military participants, to write my definitive accounts of Operation Condor, The Condor Years (2004) and Los Años del Cóndor (2021, a greatly expanded edition in Spanish).1

 I compiled a database, published at the time of the 2021 book, that listed the names and circumstances of 654 documented victims of the transnational repression of the Condor nations starting in 1973.
 It is the only database containing the full names, including political identification and details about detention of all known Condor cases.
 Condor’s multinational teams were allowed to operate inside each of the member countries to track down and “disappear” dissidents who were living there after fleeing their own countries.
 The vast majority of Condor operations took place in Argentina, where thousands of exiles from Uruguay and Chile had sought refuge after military coups in their home countries.
 Citizens of Uruguay, Argentina, and Chile comprise 83 percent of the total Condor victims.

-In my 1980 book, Landau and I wrote about Condor for the first time but we were able to rule out participation by the CIA in the killings of Letelier and Moffitt—a widespread theory on the left because of U.S. support of the Pinochet dictatorship.
+In my 1980 book, Landau and I wrote about Condor for the first time, but we were able to rule out participation by the CIA in the killings of Letelier and Moffitt—a widespread theory on the left because of U.S. support of the Pinochet dictatorship.
 In my second book, The Condor Years, I continued the investigation based on new declassified releases and court documentation made available in Chile and Argentina about Operation Condor.
 I discovered that the CIA, while not a participant, had extensive intelligence information about Condor at the time.
 The information was sufficient, I argued, to have prevented the assassination.

 I lay out the facts supporting this conclusion in the 2021 expanded edition, published in Chile.
 Several State Department officials involved at the time agreed.
 Ambassador William Luers, who was Deputy Assistant Secretary of State, recently wrote about my investigation and endorsed my findings in his book, Uncommon Company (2024).
-The story, in brief, is that Secretary of State Henry Kissinger acted on the CIA discovery of Condor’s plans for killings in Europe.
+The story, in brief, is that Secretary of State Henry Kissinger at first acted decisively on the CIA intelligence about Condor’s plans for killings in Europe.
 He ordered U.S. ambassadors in Chile, Argentina, and Uruguay to warn top officials there that the U.S. knew about the assassination plans and opposed them.
-But the ambassadors delayed acting on the order, arguing it would interfere with good relations with the military leaders.
-Kissinger also was told that Brazil objected to the European assassination plans and had caused the operations to be put on hold.
-(The other stream of intelligence, about the Chilean agents heading to Washington, was never linked to the CIA information about Condor’s assassination plans.)
-As a result, Kissinger cancelled the order, and the warnings were never delivered.
-In fact, Chile, heedless of the Brazilian reservations, had already sent its assassination team to the United States.
-A few days after Kissinger cancelled the order, the agents carried out the car bomb attack on Embassy Row with the assistance of right-wing Cuban terrorists based in New Jersey.
+But the ambassador to Chile, David Popper, delayed acting on the order, arguing it would interfere with good relations with Pinochet.
+Kissinger also was influenced by other intelligence reports saying the Condor Teseo operations had been put on hold because Brazil objected to carrying out assassinations in Europe.
+As a result, Kissinger canceled the order, and the warnings were never delivered.

-Victims of “Condor” Transnational Repression, 1973-1983
+Victims of “Condor” Transnational Repression, 1973-1981

 | Victims by Nationality | Country where action occurred | Transfers to other countries | Survivors | |